How to Grow Peppers from Seeds

 Post-Germination Steps

 Once at least 50% or more of the seeds germinate, you can remove the humidity dome.
-Note that once the dome is removed, the soil will start to dry out quicker than it did when on.
+Once the dome is removed, the soil will start to dry out quicker than it did when on.
 At this time, it is beneficial to direct a small fan towards your seedlings to provide gentle airflow that will strengthen seedling stems.

 If seedling stems appear to be growing weak and flimsy (AKA "leggy") you should move your grow light closer to the seedlings.
 If seedling leaves begin turning a dark purple or black color, your light should be moved higher.